rilindo/Puppet-Professional-Certification-Study-Guide/README.md

-# Puppet Professional Certification 2015 Resources
+# Puppet Professional Certification 2016 Resources

 Online resources that will help you prepare for taking the Puppet Professional 2016 Certification exam.
 This is not likely a complete list - please make a pull request if there something that should be added here.

 ## Exam Objectives

 These are the exam objectives you review and understand in order to pass the test.
-The objectives are current as of 2016.
+The objectives are current as of September 9, 2016.

 ### Language